top of page

 4. Develop a new skill or hobby

-Spend time this month learning about traditional past times originating from Hispanic/Latinx culture.
+Spend time this month learning about traditional past times originating from Hispanic/Latino culture.
 There are many resources available online or in local communities to help you hone your crafts.

 • Enjoy a local restaurant or try a new recipe rooted in these cultures

-• Visit museums specializing in Hispanic/Latinx art and history
+• Visit museums specializing in Hispanic/Latino art and history

 Remember, one of the most important things you can do when learning, appreciating, and celebrating a culture other than your own, is to educate yourself on their history and hardships.
 Being respectful of the traditions and practices of culture is essential.